HomeDev GuideRecipesAPI Reference

 1. Start the Migration Tool.

-2. Select the path to the EPiServer site and click Connect.
-Note that the site will now start in a .NET AppDomain hosted by the migration tool.
+The site will now start in a .NET AppDomain hosted by the migration tool.

 3. On the left side select the virtual path providers to migrate.
 The file types found are displayed to the right.

-4. Keep the default settings and click on Migrate to start the process.
+4. Keep the default settings and click Migrate to start the process.
 This process may take a while depending on the number of files in the system.

 Final changes